-Once the Project is permitted, offtake agreements have been entered into with the Company's prospective customers, and the remaining land access rights have been acquired, the Company intends to secure financing in order to commence construction of the full-scale commercial Chvaletice process plant and related infrastructure.
+In parallel to Project front end engineering and design ("FEED") engineering, permitting, offtake agreements with prospective customers, and the remaining land access rights acquisitions, the Company intends to secure financing in order to commence construction of the full-scale commercial Chvaletice process plant and related infrastructure.
 The Company believes that the capacity for project financing is likely to compare advantageously to the majority of projects due to: the Project's robust economics as demonstrated in the Feasibility Study; its indemand products; its safe jurisdiction; quality of potential offtake agreements that are possible in the EV battery industry; the unique environmental credentials and benefits of the Project; strategic position within the European battery supply chain; and the indication of strong support from leading European financial institutions.
-The Project's debt capacity would be influenced by: the bankability of offtake agreements and any available price downside protection; government, Export Development Agency, and European Union credit guarantees of debt; sponsorship by customers through advances, prepayments on offtake agreements and / or equity or debt contribution; and potential cost overrun mitigation provided by an EPCM counterparty.
+The Project's debt capacity would be influenced by: the bankability of offtake agreements and any available price downside protection; government, Export Development Agency, and European Union credit guarantees of debt; sponsorship by customers through advances, prepayments on offtake agreements and/or equity or debt contribution; and potential cost overrun mitigation provided by an EPCM counterparty.
 As part of the Company's strategy for raising financing for the Chvaletice Project, BMO Capital Markets ("BMO") has been engaged to assist the Company in securing a strategic partner to invest at the project level in combination with an offtake agreement.
-BMO is currently initiating discussions with key automotive original equipment manufacturers ("OEMs")
+BMO is currently in discussions with key automotive original equipment manufacturers ("OEMs").

-5. Significant Transactions During the Six Months Ended March 31, 2023
+5. Significant Transactions During the Nine Months Ended June 30, 2023

-The Company did not complete any significant transactions in the three and six months ended March 31, 2023, other than those described in Section 3 of this MD&A.
+The Company did not complete any significant transactions in the three and nine months ended June 30, 2023, other than those described in Section 3 of this MD&A.

-6. Review of Operations - Chvaletice Manganese Project
+6. Review of Operations

+Chvaletice Manganese Project